 What data do we collect from you?

-In connection with your application for work with us, we will collect, store and use the following categories of personal data about you.
+In connection with your application for work with us, we may collect, store and use the following categories of personal data about you.
 In each case, the source of that data has been specified:

-- The personal data you have provided to us in your curriculum vitae and covering letter including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualifications, salary details and working hours.
+- The personal data that you have provided to us in your curriculum vitae and covering letter including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualifications, salary details and working hours.

-- Any personal data you provide to us during an interview including copies of any documentation required for us to carry out “right to work” checks.
+- Any personal data that you provide to us during an interview including copies of any documentation required for us to carry out “right to work” checks.

 - Any information received from referees as a result of background/reference checks.